MicrosoftDocs/defender-docs/defender-endpoint/troubleshoot-collect-support-log.md

 #### Python Client Analyzer Install Script

-The script below performs the first 6 steps of the [Running the Python version of the Client Analyzer](/defender-endpoint/run-analyzer-macos-linux).
-When complete the XMDE Client Analyzer Python scripts will be available from the `/tmp/XMDEClientAnalyzer` directory.
+The following script performs the first 6 steps of the [Running the Python version of the Client Analyzer](/defender-endpoint/run-analyzer-macos-linux).
+When complete, the XMDE Client Analyzer Python scripts are available from the `/tmp/XMDEClientAnalyzer` directory.

 1. Create a bash file `InstallXMDEClientAnalyzer.sh` and paste the following content into it.